FZJ-IEK3-VSA/FINE/docs/source/gettingStartedDoc.rst

 Other development platforms are PyCharm or Visua Studio Code.

-**FINE installation within an environment (recommended)** Due to the dependencies, it´s recommended to use a virtual environment for the installation of FINE.
+**FINE installation within an environment (recommended)**

+Due to the dependencies, it´s recommended to use a virtual environment for the installation of FINE.
 For example, Anaconda provides the option, to create and extend environments easily.
 The instructions for installing FINE within a virtual environment set up with Anaconda is described in the following steps:

 #.
 Install git from https://git-scm.com/downloads
 #.
 Clone the repository of FINE
     $ git clone https://github.com/FZJ-IEK3-VSA/FINE.git
 #.
 Navigate to the directory of the cloned repository, e.g. by calling
     $ cd FINE
 #.
 Create a virtual environment based on the provided yml-file
-    $ conda env create -f requirements.yml
+    |$ conda env create -f requirements.yml
-    You can activate the environment by calling
+    |You can activate the environment by calling
-    $ activate FINE
+    |$ activate FINE
 #.
 If you would like to contribute to the development of FINE, install packages for testing and formatting the code by calling
-    $ conda env update --file requirements_dev.yml
+    $ conda env update -f requirements_dev.yml
 #.
 Activate your repository and install FINE (if your in the FINE-directory)
-    $ conda activate FINE
+    | $ conda activate FINE
-    $ pip install .
+    | $ pip install .
-    If you would like to install an editable version of FINE, use
+    | If you would like to install an editable version of FINE, use
-    $ pip install -e .
+    | $ pip install -e .
-    In that case, you can also add changes to the code.
+    | In that case, you can also add changes to the code.

 **FINE installation without environment**

 You can easily install FINE via pip by typing

     $ pip install FINE